 I wrote this poem today.
 This is one of the poems where I have no idea where it will go when I start writing it.
 I start writing about judgement and it never ever goes where I expect.
 The poems go where I want to go in my deepest heart, in my soul.
 I am never where the poem is, the poems show me the way…..
 Then I try to go there.
 And it can take years….

-I am being judged
+I am being judged and watched

 I have no issue with the Beloved

 it’s the humans I don’t like